mltomlins0n/QANotes/PegaDecisioningNotes.md

 Predictive models should be used when predictability and compliance is important.
 For example, risk-related behavior such as credit risk, claims risk, and fraud are perfect calculations for predictive models.

-Also, some behavior types don’t happen quickly.
+Some behavior types don’t happen quickly.
 For instance, with loan defaults or churn, it can take months or even years to accumulate significant amounts of data.
 Predictive modeling should be used in these situations.

-Last but not least, it is possible to implement hundreds of adaptive models in a solution because of the high degree of automation.
+It is possible to implement hundreds of adaptive models in a solution because of the high degree of automation.
 As a result, predictive models are useful for determining more subtle and often high value behavior types.